 - Besides adding ‘Pin It’ button to all the images on your website you’d like visitors to share, try adding it to the images on your email newsletter, as well as the invitation to ‘Follow’ you on Pinterest;

-Facebook real estate marketing tips
+Facebook real estate marketing ideas and tips

 Create a Facebook page for your business and announce it to your friends.